 The professional project option allows students to embark on an ambitious investigation or create a comprehensive public information project.
 Students typically produce the project in their final semester at the university after completing the rest of the coursework.
 This allows them to travel outside Montana and abroad for research.
 They return to Montana to defend their project in front of their chosen faculty committee.

 The portfolio option allows students to take additional journalism electives and produce a three-part portfolio that explores a common environmental or natural resource theme.
-The portfolio must include work presented in at least two different mediums, ranging from writing to photography, video, audio, multimedia, maps and graphics.
+The portfolio must include work presented in at least two different mediums, ranging from writing to photography, video, audio, multimedia, maps, and graphics.
 This track is designed for those wanting more experience with different journalistic mediums.

 All students in the master’s program produce original, substantive works of journalism as part of their degree requirements.
 Their work is supervised and evaluated by a master’s committee, consisting of a chair and reviewer chosen from the School of Journalism faculty and a faculty member from another school or department.
-The graduate program director vets project, thesis or portfolio proposals before the student recruits a committee.
+The graduate program director vets project thesis or portfolio proposals before the student recruits a committee.

 In addition to their master’s stories, project and portfolio students produce a 1,000-word companion narrative that addresses context, story relevance, reporting and production process, sourcing, ethical considerations, media format choices and plans for publication.
 The master’s defense takes the form of a public presentation, where the candidate presents this narrative and shares some of her/his work.
 Committee members will attend this presentation and examine the candidate.
-In determining if the master’s work is fit for publication by a reputable news organization, they will consider accuracy, integrity, ethics, news value, depth, originality, language, style and effectiveness of technique.
+In determining if the master’s work is fit for publication by a reputable news organization, they will consider accuracy, integrity, ethics, news value, depth, originality, language, style, and effectiveness of the technique.

 The University of Montana’s Journalism School is housed in Don Anderson Hall, a state-of-the-art facility with abundant computer labs, wireless Internet, wired classrooms and top-notch digital video and audio capabilities.
 Opened in 2007, Don Anderson Hall boasts superior equipment and technology with a high-definition television studio and a robust audio facility.
-Students can check out any equipment necessary to complete course assignments, including still cameras, video cameras, audio recorders, microphones and tripods.
+Students can check out any equipment necessary to complete course assignments, including still cameras, video cameras, audio recorders, microphones, and tripods.

-Our labs are equipped with the software you’ll need to work on design, photography, web, audio and video.
+Our labs are equipped with the software you’ll need to work on design, photography, web, audio, and video.
 We have a fully-staffed Information Technology Department (JTech) available to help with technology issues.
 Our students produce high quality work with top tier equipment.